 Furthermore, it is hard to predict just what the effect of this pattern making from the mix of new and old learning might be.
 We might be aiming for a simple change in behaviour, a new competency perhaps.
 But the learner may end up making a whole bunch of cognitive leaps and end up seeing the world in completely different ways: ways not necessarily defined by the curriculum, which now becomes a constraint.
 Thus, every brain is different.
 Our experiences mean that each person will selectively focus on different issues, concerns and applications of the things they are learning.
 They will be asking different questions in their minds, testing their own hypotheses, making their own conclusions as a result.

 John Medina in ‘Brain Rules’ (2008a) gives a great example of the neuroscience underpinning the above assertion.
 The part of the cerebral cortex for the use of the fingers of the left hand in a right-handed violinist is extremely dense with cells.
-Presumably this is the result of practice.
+Presumably, this is the result of practice.
 People who do not play the violin do not have this density in the same place but presumably have denser areas elsewhere depending on what their areas of interest might be.

 So, the response of the individual to new information, to new experiences will vary a great deal due to this unconscious selection.
 In fact, it may take years before a person has that ‘ah, ah’, moment.
 This all questions the fixed curriculum, didactic teaching, teacher-directed learning and many of the methods we currently use.
 The notion of brain plasticity recently popularized by Doidge (2007) also provides some fascinating insights into how people learn.

 More importantly these insights have led to the development of highly focused techniques being used to target very specific areas of the brain.
-Neuroscience research shows that the more we actually ‘do’ with a new piece of learning the greater the number of neuronal pathways that are established and cemented in place through the development of matrices of dendrites mediated by the release of neurotrophins (Willis, 2006).
+Neuroscience (and resources for brain-based teaching) research shows that the more we actually ‘do’ with a new piece of learning the greater the number of neuronal pathways that are established and cemented in place through the development of matrices of dendrites mediated by the release of neurotrophins (Willis, 2006).
 This supports previous well-known evidence that an enriched environment leads to increased development of the brain (Rosenzweig et al., 1962) and this finding is used in a number of educational contexts.

 Exploration is far more effective for learning than using rote methods or passive processes.
 It is also interesting that the more satisfying, engaging and perhaps exciting the education process, the more internally reinforcing it is to the learner through the release of dopamine (Willis, 2006).
 There are parts of the brain that are responsible for watching others, forming hypothoses, testing assumptions and generally exploring (Gopnik et al., 2000).
 These skills and the relevant brain activity is seen in children – they are great learners.
 Repetition using different senses, application and providing context or at least finding out what the learner’s context might be are critical to learning.
 In fact the more elaborately we experience something, the more likely we are to learn it (Craik and Tulving, 1975; Gabrielli et al., 1996; Grant et al., 1998; Hasher and Zacks, 1984; LeDoux, 2002; Medina, 2008b).